GeorgeBrooker/EcogreenCapstone/sam-with-postgres/Quickstart(after install).md

 The github should contain a DB file that come pre filled with some test data.
 If the database is empty you can use the ```docker/dynamodb/KasishDM.json``` file with amazons ```noSQL workbench``` app to fill the database with the appropriate values.

+## DEPLOYMENT.
+To deploy the application you will need to set your proper AWS credentials in the AWS cli.